thomas-mangin/vyos-hacker-toolkit/README.md

 It is not possible to compile VyOS on MacOS, therefore a VM environement need to be used.

+This solution is designed with VirtualBox
+(TODO: use vagrant to automate the VM build)

 It will be composed of:
   - A build VM (vyos-build) which will be use to build debian packages and iso
   - A test VM (vyos-router) which will be use to check the validity of the code
   - A set of tools to help the transfer the build image from one to the other (this repository)

-The vyos repositories will be placed in a code folder located in ~/Vyos, which will be shared with the build machine on /vyos
+The different vyos repositories will be placed in a code folder located in ~/Vyos, which will be shared with the build machine on /vyos

-This repository requires VirtualBox to be installed (TODO: use vagrant to automate the VM build)

 # This repository